jeff-adkisson/swe-3313-spring-2025/project/details-implementation.md

 Your submission must include:

 - working source in your /source directory.
-- links to documentation how to prepare the environment, compile, and execute the project.
+- links to documentation how to prepare the environment, compile, and execute the project off of your repo's main README.md.
 - troubleshooting suggestions (if you have any).
 Remember - I must be able to run your project, so give your team the best chance of success by documenting known issues configuring and running your application.

 ### Grading Rubric